Twins vs. Guardians Player Props Betting Odds

 Gallo Stats

-- Joey Gallo has 12 hits with three doubles, a triple, seven home runs, 12 walks and 14 RBI.
+- Joey Gallo has collected 12 hits with three doubles, a triple, seven home runs and 12 walks.
+He has driven in 14 runs.

 Gallo Recent Games